Center of Excellence for Watershed Management

 The BCWA is a group of citizens in Cary, NC who work together to improve water quality, wildlife habitat, and recreation in Black Creek, a small urban watershed in the Neuse River Basin.
 Buoyed by the popularity of the Black Creek Greenway, the BCWA works with community members and organizations to install green infrastructure (sustainable storm control measures) including bioretention, wetlands, and rainwater harvesting.
 Their work is coordinated by WRRI in partnership with the Town of Cary, NC State University Department of Biological and Agricultural Engineering, and citizens of the watershed, and is funded by grants and partner cost sharing.
 The Black Creek is listed by the state as impaired due to excessive stormwater runoff and associated pollutants.
 Their work to engage partners to install these watershed improvement projects, and to monitor improvements in the watershed is ongoing.

-The BMCWI in Wilmington, NC engages citizens of all ages in learning about and installing green infrastructure to reduce excessive stormwater flows and pollution flowing into Burnt Mill Creek, an urban waterway that connects to the northeast Cape Fear River.
-Support from the City of Wilmington and community leadership contributes to ongoing success of this initiative.
+The BMCWI in Wilmington, NC engaged citizens of all ages in learning about and installing green infrastructure to reduce excessive stormwater flows and pollution flowing into Burnt Mill Creek, an urban waterway that connects to the northeast Cape Fear River.
+Support from the City of Wilmington and community leadership contributed to success of this initiative.
 Excessive stormwater flows and PAHs (polcyclic aromatic hydrocarbons) that are carried into the creek by stormwater are the main impairing factors for BMC.
-NC State University has led watershed restoration efforts in BMC since 2004.
-WRRI now coordinates the effort in partnership with NC State’s Department of Biological and Agricultural Engineering, led watershed restoration efforts in BMC between 2004-2016.
+NC State University, including WRRI and NC Sea Grant with NC State’s Department of Biological and Agricultural Engineering, led watershed restoration efforts in BMC between 2004-2016.
 Local organizations such as City of Wilmington, NC Coastal Federation, Cape Fear River Watch, and Friends of Burnt Mill Creek are taking the lead on education and restoration efforts in this watershed today.

 The Walnut Creek Wetland Community Project is a partnership of people and organizations interested in working in the community surrounding the Walnut Creek Wetlands in Southeast Raleigh.
 The Project provides a way for academic, government, community leaders, and residents to talk and collaborate on sustainably managing the area’s natural resources while meeting community interests.
 Partners communicate via an email listserv and in-person meetings, usually at the Walnut Creek Wetland Center.
 Contact Christy Perrin to join the email list.